 The CPU socket, both the older 8th gen and the newer 9th gen Intel processors, are supported by the 1151 socket and the phantom gaming ITX AC uses a 7 phase digital power design.

-We have the premium sixty amp power chokes and the niche econ 12k black capacitors that are very much favored by ASRock.
+We have the premium sixty amp power chokes and the niche econ 12k black capacitors that are very much favoured by ASRock.
 The chokes provide improved v core voltage while the capacitors are designed to boost the board’s lifespan.
 There is also a 24 pin connector.
 This board also uses a single 8 pin power delivery.

 Memory wise we have two DIMMs slots in total supporting DDR4 memory modules with speed up to 4500MHz plus and a total maximum capacity of 32 gigabytes.
 This, of course, also supports Intel XMP 2.0.